vangve27/streamlit_abcab_chatbot/README.md

 - All backend processing steps are logged in `chatbot.log` for traceability.
 - The Streamlit frontend formats bot responses with markdown-like styling for readability.
 - The raw model response (including reasoning, tokens, etc.) is available in the UI for each message.
+- The backend first tries to answer using the LLM alone.
+If the answer is insufficient or indicates outdated knowledge (using an expanded set of fallback phrases), the UI will prompt you to approve a web search.
+If you approve, the backend fetches web results and re-asks the LLM with this new context for a more accurate answer.

 ## Troubleshooting
 - **API Key not set:** Make sure your `.env` file is present and correct.